3 Best Wine Glasses For Every Home

 The Three Best Wine Glasses Every Hostess Should Own

-There are glasses for enjoying heavy-, medium-, and light-bodied wines, including both red and white wines.
+There are glasses for enjoying heavy-, medium-, and light-bodied wines, including both red and whites.
 White wine glasses tend to be smaller than red wine glasses.
 But buying new stemware whenever you open a new bottle is unnecessary.

 Along with wine glasses, keep your kitchen or bar stocked with a corkscrew handy.
 This hack for opening a bottle of wine without a corkscrew sure does come in handy if you ever misplace yours.